Erland Van Lidth De Jeude: Personal life

 Van Lidth De Jeude married Annette Friend on September 22, 1986, with whom he had one son, Christiaan.
-His brother Philip Van Lidth De Jeude, who was featured in the Dutch children's film Abeltje (released November 1998) as the Generalissimo, originally sang as a baritone and then as a dramatic tenor in both Europe and the United States, and sister Philine van Lidth de Jeude is a dramatic soprano and free-lance photographer.
+His brother Philip van Lidth de Jeude, who was featured in the Dutch children's film The Flying Liftboy (Abeltje) as the Generalissimo, originally sang as a baritone and then as a dramatic tenor in both Europe and the United States, and sister Philine van Lidth de Jeude is a dramatic soprano and free-lance photographer.

-He was born into the Dutch noble family Van Lidth De Jeude and held the predicate of untitled nobility Jonkheer (comparable to the archaic usage of the British Esquire and cognate to the German Junker).
+He was born into the Dutch noble family van Lidth de Jeude and held the predicate of untitled nobility Jonkheer (comparable to the archaic usage of the British Esquire and cognate to the German Junker).

 Death

-Van Lidth De Jeude died of heart failure on September 23, 1987 at age 34, a few months after finishing work on The Running Man and one day after his first wedding anniversary.
+Van Lidth de Jeude died of heart failure on September 23, 1987, at age 34, a few months after finishing work on The Running Man and one day after his first wedding anniversary.